technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 - Integrate with your authentication system (OAuth, managed identity) instead of basic auth

 ---

-### Pattern: Self-Healing Automation
+### Pattern: Self-Resolving Automation

-This pattern identifies scenarios where automated remediation can be safely applied and tracks automation history to prevent runaway loops.
+This is where monitoring becomes operations.

+The patterns so far detect problems and route them to humans.
+This pattern asks: can we fix it automatically?
+And critically: should we?

+I approach self-resolving automation with extreme caution.
+Automation that makes things worse is worse than no automation.
+The pattern below includes safety checks, frequency limits, and business hour awareness specifically because I've seen automation loops take down production systems.
+The goal isn't to automate everything.
+It's to automate the safe, repetitive fixes that consume human attention without requiring human judgment.

 ```kusto
 // Self-healing trigger detection